yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 > >   doc = GISDocument("untitled.jGIS")
 > >   ```
 > > - Add the air quality layer by clicking **+** → **New Vector Layer** → **Add GeoJSON Layer** → pasting the provided URL.
-> > - Your colleague can add and execute the following code to list all layers:
+> > - The collaborator can add and execute the following code to list all layers:
 > >   ```python
 > >   doc.layers
 > >   ```